Loboguar4/O-Limiar/README.md

 ---

 *"Atmosférico.
-Primitivo.
+Punitivo.
 Ancestral.
 No Limiar do Mundo."*